Rendering of Rideau Street and William Street Renewal

 Established in 1985, as one of the first in Canada, the City of Ottawa Public Art Program is committed to increasing awareness and appreciation of the visual arts in Ottawa by collecting, commissioning and exhibiting works of art.
 A renewed Public Art Policy incorporates the strengths of past decades in Ottawa and reaffirms the objectives of commissioning professional artists to create original works of art for integration into public places.
-The Public Art Policy mandates one percent (1%) of funds from municipal development projects to be set aside for public art in order to enhance public spaces and make art accessible to everyone.
+The Public Art Policy mandates one percent of funds from municipal development are mandated for public art in order to enhance public spaces and make art accessible to everyone.

 1.2 Public Art Opportunity

-The City of Ottawa invites professional artists or artist teams to submit qualifications for the opportunity of Artist on Design Team to work collaboratively with the Architectural Design Team of the Ottawa Public Library (OPL) and Library and Archives Canada (LAC) Joint Facility to design, fabricate and install a permanent, site-specific artwork integrated into the facility.
-This two-stage competition is held in accordance with the Public Art Policy.
-This Request for Qualifications document provides important information, details and submission requirements related to the OLP-LAC Joint Facility and to this public art competition.
+The City of Ottawa invites professional artists or artist teams to submit qualifications for the opportunity to design, fabricate and install a permanent, site-specific linear artwork at three new OC Transpo bus transit shelters on Rideau Street and William Street.
+This two-stage competition in held in accordance with the Public Art Policy.
+This Request for Qualifications document provides information, details and submission requirements relating to the Rideau Street and William Street renewal project and to this public art competition.